Foreign relations of Switzerland: Representation of foreign entities and in foreign disputes

 Switzerland played a key role in brokering a truce agreement between the Sudanese Government and Sudan People's Liberation Army for the Nuba Mountains region, signed after a week's negotiations taking place near Lucerne in January 2002.
 Switzerland has also sent services to allied troops in the War in Afghanistan.

 Switzerland is also playing a major role in Palestinian politics, trying to act as a mediator between Fatah and Hamas regarding the integration of employees in Gaza.
 The Swiss diplomatic efforts lead to an agreement called "the Swiss Document" which initially was approved by both Palestinian parties.

 Following the 2022 Russian invasion of Ukraine, Switzerland decided to adopt all EU sanctions against Russia.
 According to the Swiss President Ignazio Cassis, the measures were "unprecedented but consistent with Swiss neutrality".
 The administration also confirmed that Switzerland would continue to offer its services to find a peaceful solution in the conflict.
 Switzerland only participates in humanitarian missions and provides relief supplies to the Ukrainian population and neighbouring countries.
 In August 2022, Russia rejected a proposed Swiss mandate to represent Ukrainian interests in Russia, considering that Switzerland had lost its neutral status.

+On 18 April 2023, Federal Councilor Alain Berset paid an official visit to Berlin, Germany at the invitation of Chancellor Olaf Scholz.
+At the center of the discussions was the refusal by Switzerland to allow the re-exporting of ammunition and arms to the crisis region in Ukraine.
+While the talks took place in a friendly atmosphere, Alain Berset insisted on the traditional application of Swiss neutrality towards the sale of military hardware to Germany for use in that conflict.
+A number of parliamentary efforts by Swiss lawmakers to allow such sales were already rejected previously.